Event on 15 April, 2021

 Highlighting the Unseen includes information about the presentation, a poster that was prepared for the conference, and the video (2:20mins), Highlighting the Unseen: Frail, Homebound and Bedridden People.

-Find out the latest on this research at Flinders Caring Futures Institute.
+Find out more about this research at Flinders Caring Futures Institute, 29 April 2021.